This article grew out of a reader’s question. Mrs J, asked:

 c) remove the debt from my name with all UK credit reference agencies

 d) after this, cease to send me any more communications about this alleged debt.

-If this is not done within 8 weeks, I will be sending this complaint to the Financial Ombudsman and asking for compensation.
-This has been causing me and my wife a great deal of stress and you have just been ignoring me.”
+If this is not done within 8 weeks, I will be sending this complaint to the Financial Ombudsman and asking for compensation. [add more details if this has been going on for months already eg This has been causing me a great deal of stress and you have just been ignoring me.]”

 If a lender doesn’t give in and correct the problem, Mr J should send his complaint to the Finanical Ombudsman and ask for compensation for the time and stress this has caused.
 He will need to send a separate complaint for each of the lenders.

 5 Sign up for Cifas protection